sitasaini001/python-social-network-analysis/README.md

 └── README.md

  **Project 1 – Coders of Delhi**
- **Theme**: Your Data Science Internship Begins!
+ **Theme**: Exploring Social Networks with Python
  Step into the world of CodeBook, a fictional social platform for developers.
-In this project, you play the role of a new data science intern tasked with cleaning, structuring, and analyzing social network data sourced from Delhi's coding community.
+In this project, you play the role of a new data science practice project tasked with cleaning, structuring, and analyzing social network data sourced from Delhi's coding community.

 **Modules**
 1 **Welcome to CodeBook-**
-Introduction to the internship scenario, the platform's data model, and your role as a data science intern.
+Introduction to the CodeBook platform, its data model, and the social network problems we'll be solving.

 2 **Cleaning and Structuring the Data-**
  Learn to handle raw, messy data — fix inconsistencies, remove duplicates, and reshape the dataset into a                                                          clean, usable format using Python.